fxnn/deadbox/README.md

   Should be unique amongst all workers on the same drop.
 * URL of one (or even multiple) drops.
-* A reference to a private (and possibly public) key file, used to decrypt received messages and to identify the worker's instance against a drop.
+* A reference to a private (and possibly public) key file, used to decrypt received messages and to identify and authentificate the Worker against users and the drop.
+  The keys will be generated automatically if not existant.
 * Enabled receivers, with the appropriate configuration for each.
  * A file system receiver must be configured with the file system location, include/exclude patterns and allowed/disallowed operations.
  * An executing receiver must be configured with the command to execute when invoked.